 - Select Budget Summary from the Reports dropdown menu

 - Enter a budget number in the View Budget # field, select a time period, and click Go

 Reading the Budget Summary Report

 Read the Budget Summary from left to right, starting with the Account Code Column.
 Expenditures are categorized by account codes.
 If there was activity in an account code during the reporting period, the account code and description will be blue links; click on these to see more detail in the Transaction Summary report.

 The Budgeted Amount column shows the amount originally budgeted by account code.
 For some budgets and account codes, there may be no budgeted amount and this is expected.

 To the right of the Budgeted Amount is the Total Prior Transactions; this is the total amount spent, by account code, between the budget period start date and the beginning of the reporting period displayed.
 The reporting period Transactions indicates the amount spent during the reporting period displayed.

-Remaining Encumbrances displays the amount, by account code, that has been encumbered, or set aside.
+Encumbrances & Open Balances displays the amount that has been encumbered as wellas open balance commitments for orders or contracts placed through the Ariba system (eProcurement).
 Encumbrances may be included or excluded in the remaining amount by clicking on the "Include Encumbrances" checkbox.
-On April 16, 2014, this column will change and will be titled Encumbrances & Open Balances and will include both encumbrance amounts, as well as open balance commitments for orders or contracts placed through the Ariba system (eProcurement).
-Open Balances will also have the ability to be included or excluded in the remaining amount by clicking on a new "Include Open Balances" checkbox.
+Open Balances also has the ability to be included or excluded in the remaining amount by clicking on a new "Include Open Balances" checkbox.

 The Total Transactions is the sum of the total prior transactions and reporting period transactions.